RitikaVinayakamurthy/CE888/README.md

 https://ieee-dataport.org/open-access/flame-dataset-aerial-imagery-pile-burn-detection-using-drones-uavs

 3) Code descrition:
-* The required files are imported first after which the glob funtion is used to retrieve the folder.
+* The files are imported from into the dataset which is done separately for training and test sets
 * We look into the Training folder which consists of two folder which is fire and No Fire.
 * The number of images in Fire and No Fire folders are checked for imbalance in the dataset
-* Random images are checked and labeled
+* Random images are checked and labeled for refernecing
 * A single image has been read using PIL function to check dimensions and mode.
-* The file directory is allocated to a variable.
-* The Image data generator is used for data augmentation and the parameter validation is set to 0.3 to split the data into training and validation i.e with 70-30% split.
+* The files have been renamed for ease in analysis
+* new empty directoreis are created for storing the newly named images
+* Selected amount of images are selected for train, test and validation to get rid of the imbalance
-* The training and validation sets are generated and ready to be implemented in the model.
+* The images are labled to Fire and No fire
+* The dataset is split into labels and features for fitting the models
+* Three different models are implemented for the same dataset and accuracy is calculated for comparing them